nyplex/Simon-game/readme.md

 *This is the README file for SIMON game web application.
 You will find here a bunch of information regarding the Design, the technologies used and some informations regarding the gameplay.*

 Simon is a memory game invented by Ralph H. Baer and Howard J. Morrison.
 The game creates a series of tones and lights and requres a user to repeat the sequence.
 If the user succeeds, the series becomes longer and more complex.
-Once the user fails or the time limit runs our, the game is over.
+Once the user fails or the time limit runs out, the game is over.

-Simon 2.0, is a web based application game that I have created.
-I took the concept of the original game and translate it into a web application.
-In the new version of the game, the user has the possibility to choose a theme, a game mode, a level of difficulty.
-The game can ben played with up to 4 people.
+Simon 2.0, is a web-based application game that I have created.
+I took the concept of the original game and turned it into a web application.
+In this new version of the game, the user has the possibility to choose a theme, a game mode, a level of difficulty.
+The game can be played with up to 4 people.

-The main goal during the user's visit is fun and entertainment.
-I want the user to enjoy theirt time on the app and I want them to come back.
+The main goal of this game is fun and entertainment.
+I want the user to enjoy their time on the app and I want them to come back.

-For the first-time player, I have written a set of rules that explain how to the game works.
+For a first-time player, I have written a set of rules that explain how to the game works.

 [Check out the webste here.](https://nyplex.github.io/focus/index.html)